Current PGR opportunities

 SPRING - Supporting Postgraduate Research to Inspire the Next Generation

-water@leeds is now in the third year of the SPRING award scheme: a postgraduate research funding competition open to all postgraduate research students whose research involves some aspect related to water.
+water@leeds is now in the fourth year of the SPRING award scheme: a postgraduate research funding competition open to all postgraduate research students whose research involves some aspect related to water.
 SPRING aims to provide additional research funds to research postgraduates to extend the scale and scope of their research projects.

 Find out more here